moinulibr/database-questions/Data Type/README.md

 > 📝 `VARCHAR(n)` actual storage depends on character set and row size — max is 65,535 bytes including row overhead.

 ---

-🟢 **Now Ready as Markdown!**
-If you want, I can give you this as a downloadable `.md` file or copy it into a document or email template.

-Would you like to:

-* Download this as `.md` file?
-* Include Bangla explanation column as well?
-* Include comparison between similar types (e.g., `VARCHAR` vs `TEXT`)?

-Just let me know.